A story worth hearing and a future worth witnessing

 It is through Sipping Duck that we teach our kids about resilience, respect towards others, passion for what we do and love for one another.
 Those are the core values that guide the way we run our business.
 We want to leave a strong legacy.

 Of course we want to bring you the most delicious fresh coffee possible.
-To achieve that, we source great quality, high altitude beans, store them in a temperature-controlled room, roast them weekly in a small batch roaster, and pack and grind it to order.
+To achieve that, we source great quality, high altitude beans.
+Once they arrive, we store them in temperature-controlled rooms, roast them weekly in a small batches, and pack and grind to order.

-We can’t do that without a strong backbone that delivers a great experience; a team of people that care about, look after you.
+We can’t do that without a strong backbone that delivers a great experience.
+Our team is made of beautiful people that are about and look after you.
 You see, it’s not just about the coffee, it’s about the people behind it.

-Sipping Duck was born in late 2012.
-The founders are Erik Ruelin (a very talented barista, latte artist and coffee roaster) and I, Fiorella.
+Sipping Duck started in late 2012.
+The founders are Erik Ruelin (a very talented barista, latte artist and coffee roaster) and Fiorella (who is narrating).
 We used to work together in a Far North Queensland cafe when we decided to buy a sample coffee roaster and learn more about the manufacturing side of things.

-In July 2013, an opportunity came up to set up the roaster in the corner of Cairns Car Audio shed and by August we had opened our first coffee shop in the most awkward location.
+In July 2013, an opportunity came up to set up the roaster in the corner of Cairns Car Audio shed.
+By August we had opened our first coffee shop in the most awkward location.
 To illustrate what the place looked like, Erik made the sign by hand.
 Outside we literally had a sandpit with an umbrella and some chairs.
 Inside, the walls were made of rusty tin (it actually looked great).
 In spite of all this, we were fully compliant with the law, and, with very little, we had managed to run a legit business.
 We didn’t even have a car back then, so we used to catch the bus from the northern beaches.

 People started coming in and talking about us, spreading the word, working their magic.
 It was considered a tourist attraction… one of those places that people visit because they can’t believe it has good coffee.
 But our product could speak by itself, and everyone that visited knew that everything was made with love and care.
 I think everyone could see that we had potential, so they supported us.
-Before the end of the year, we were busy enough to need a third person… and that’s when Lance came in.
-He started helping on Saturdays and then had to reduce his other job to 4 days, and then 3 and then we needed him every day of the week.
+Before the end of the year, we were busy enough to need a third person.
+That’s when Lance came in and started helping on Saturdays.
+Soon enough he had to reduce his other job to 4 days, then 3, and then we needed him every day.

 It was a dream we had never dreamt about; it was better than what we thought it would be.
-We were broke, but we were proud and happy.
+Although we were broke, we were proud and happy.
 What’s more, we were working with our friends, doing things the right way, having a positive impact on our lives and those around us.

 In 2015 Lance and I had our first baby, Manu, who used to go to work with us every day.
-The business was growing so we employed our first staff, Myia, the Canadian cross-fit freak that everyone loved so much.
-We still miss her, but she is Ok back at home, actually in Seattle.
+The business was growing, so we employed our first staff, Myia, the Canadian cross-fit freak that everyone loved.
+We still miss her, but she is Ok back at home, actually in Seattle, working as a firefighter.

-In 2016 we had to move our roaster and that’s when we opened our second cafe, in Bungalow.
-Then Surya came in asking for a job, and that’s when our good luck began and our team started to form.
-Yes we had some ups and downs, people came and went, but now we have the best team anyone could dream of.
-Rachael, Jess, Surya and Caterina, you are the best!
+In 2016, we had to move our roaster and that’s when we opened our second cafe, in Bungalow.
+Then Surya came in asking for a job, and that’s when our good luck began; our team started to form.
+Yes we had some ups and downs, people came and left, but now we have the team we always wanted.

-A year later, in 2017, our first lease was coming up to an end, and we had the opportunity to move two doors up the road, next to Jonssons’, where we would have aircon to cope with the tropical summer.
-We first had to trade from our trailer outside the new place.
+A year later, in 2017, we had an opportunity to move two doors up the road, next to Jonssons’.
+In the new location we would have aircon to cope with the tropical summer.
+However, we first had to trade from our trailer outside the new place.
 It was a tough summer, but it came with many rewards.

 Seven years in, we decided it was time to part ways and Erik moved on to a new chapter.
-He remains our friend and the founder of Sipping Duck, you will probably see him around and he will still roast your coffee from time to time.
+He remains our friend and the founder of Sipping Duck.
+You will probably see him around when he visits and he might still roast your coffee from time to time.
 He now lives in the Sunshine Coast.